czcorpus/kontext/INSTALL.md

   </global>
 </kontext>
 ```

-And the registration (which defines dynamically created module) in *app.py* will look like this:
+3. And the registration (which defines a dynamically created module) in *app.py* will look like this:
 ```python
 optional_plugins = (
     # ... existing KonText plug-ins ...